XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 ~~~
 {: #Figure7 title="Relationship between IETF and 3GPP Network Slice Management"}

+In this figure, the identifiers shown for RAN and CN correspond to Network Slice Subnet Instances (NSSIs) within their respective domains.
+The IETF Network Slice identifier refers to the Network Slice Service identifier assigned by the IETF Network Slice Controller.

+The S-NSSAI is used as a selection and association parameter linking the NSI to its constituent NSSIs and transport network slice services, but it does not represent a unique identifier of any individual slice instance.

+The mapping procedure is as follows:

-1. 3GPP NSMF receives the request from 3GPP CSMF for allocation of a network slice instance with certain characteristics.
+1. 3GPP NSMF receives the request from 3GPP CSMF for allocation of a network slice instance (NSI) with certain characteristics.

-2. Based on the service requirement, 3GPP NSMF acquires requirements for the end-to-end network slice instance, which is defined in
+3. Based on the service requirement, 3GPP NSMF acquires requirements for the end-to-end network slice instance, which is defined in
 Service Profile (section 6.3.3 of {{TS-28.541}}).

-3. Based on Service Profile, 3GPP NSMF determines the network function and the required resources in AN, CN and TN networks.
+4. Based on Service Profile, 3GPP NSMF determines the network function and the required resources in AN, CN and TN networks.
 It
 also assigns the unique S-NSSAI ID.

-4. 3GPP NSMF sends a request to AN NSSMF for creation of AN Slice, which is out of the scope of this document.
+5. 3GPP NSMF sends a request to AN NSSMF for creation of AN Slice, which is out of the scope of this document.

-5. 3GPP NSMF sends a request to CN NSSMF for creation of CN Slice, which is out of the scope of this document.
+6. 3GPP NSMF sends a request to CN NSSMF for creation of CN Slice, which is out of the scope of this document.

-6. 3GPP NSMF sends a request to an IETF NSC (acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of a RFC9543 Network Slice service.
+7. 3GPP NSMF sends a request to an IETF NSC (acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of a RFC9543 Network Slice service.
 The request contains attributes such as endpoints (based on the information from EP_Transport), required SLA along with other IETF network slice attributes.

-7. The IETF NSC realizes the IETF Network Slice which satisfies the requirements of the  {{!RFC9543}} Network Slice Service requested between the specified endpoints (RAN/CN edge nodes).
+8. The IETF NSC realizes the IETF Network Slice which satisfies the requirements of the  {{!RFC9543}} Network Slice Service requested between the specified endpoints (RAN/CN edge nodes).
 The IETF NSC might assign an IETF Network Slice Service ID and send it to 3GPP NSMF.

-8. The 3GPP NSMF could maintain the mapping relationship between S-NSSAI and IETF Network Slice Service ID.
+9. The 3GPP NSMF could maintain the mapping relationship between S-NSSAI and IETF Network Slice Service ID.

 #  5G E2E Network Slice Mapping in Management and Control Planes